HudaSeyam/Book-Store-API/README.md

   - Eloquent ORM for interacting with the database
 - **CRUD Operations**:
   - Create, read, update, and delete books
-  - Pagination, search, and filtering on book resources
 - **Authentication & Authorization**:
   - User registration and login system
   - Protected routes using Laravel Sanctum